kanekop/another-hour-gen2-Claude/README.md

 ### World Clock

 * Accessible via the "All Time Zone" button from the Main Clock page, or directly at `/pages/world-clock.html`.
 * Displays a grid of 24 clocks, each representing a distinct UTC offset, all operating on the unified AH scale.
+The layout aims to show all 24 clocks simultaneously on larger screens, adjusting to fewer columns on smaller screens while ensuring all clocks remain accessible via scrolling if necessary.
+* The user's own timezone is highlighted for quick reference.
 * Representative cities are dynamically chosen for each offset.
 * Each clock item shows the city, digital AH time, digital standard time, and an analog AH clock.
 * Clock items for timezones currently in their "Another Hour" will invert to a dark theme and have a visual effect.